Categories

 TfGM have rebranded as “Bee Network” and use this name to refer to the entire public transport network under their control, as well as active travel.

 GMCA are quite good on active travel policy.
-A member of the Walk Ride GM Steering Group is invited to their Walking And Cycling Committee Advisory Group (WACCAG) which take place several times a year.
+A member of the Walk Ride GM Steering Group is invited to their Walking and Cycling Co-ordination & Advisory Group (WACCAG) which takes place several times a year.

 The Bee Network Committee is a joint committee of GMCA, the GM Mayor and the 10 GM local authorities and was established to scrutinise and make decisions about transport policy across GM.
 It is responsible for monitoring Bee Network performance and providing oversight of TfGM.
 The Bee Network is Greater Manchester’s vision for the delivery of the emerging fully-integrated, London-style transport system – including buses, trams, cycling and walking infrastructure and cycle hire.